stolostron/rhacm-docs/security/create_policy.md

 4. View the example Red Hat Advanced Cluster Management for Kubernetes security policy definition.
 Copy and paste the YAML file for your policy.

+   **Important**:

-   **Important**: You must define a PlacementPolicy and PlacementBinding to apply your policy to a specific cluster.
+   * You must define a PlacementPolicy and PlacementBinding to apply your policy to a specific cluster.
 Enter a value for the Cluster select field to define a PlacementPolicy and PlacementBinding.
+   * Be sure to add values for the `policy.mcm.ibm.com/controls` and `policy.mcm.ibm.com/standards` to display modal cards of what controls and standards are violated in the _Policy Overview_ section.

     Your YAML file might resemble the following policy: